zentrocdot/wapscan/README.md

 <p align="justify">First the output structure of iwlist was different on different operating systems.
 Second the naming of the wlan devices was different on different operating systems.</p>

+# Known Restrictions

+<p align="justify">One of the most important restrictions is the fact that sudo rights are required for execution.
+This is due to the use of iwlist in the background. iwlist only works as root.</p>

+# Limitations

+<p align="justify">wapscan can only be executed once when using the same hardware.
+Otherwise there will be conflicts in the form of data being displayed alternately.</p>

 # Typical Response from IWLIST

     wly97dfd02de607  Scan completed :